Pro Metabolic Muffins (30g Protein, Gluten Free)

 VARIATIONS

-Choose your own muffin adventure from the many options below and leave a comment to let me know how it goes!
+Choose your own adventure from the many options below and leave a comment to let me know how it goes!

 • Replace blueberries with milk or dark chocolate chips